ecceurope/documents/README.md

-# documents
+# ECCE Documents

-ECCE related documents (presentations, papers, ...)
+This repository contains public documents (presentations, papers, ...) that relate to the Edge Computing Consortium Europe (ECCE).